derlin/bda-lsa-project/src/main/scala/bda/lsa/svd/Readme.md

 ### TopDocumentByConcept
 The V matrix is quite similar to the `U matrix` except that it represents the `link between the documents and the concepts`.
 The value of each document represent its relevance for the concept.
 To find the most relevant documents for a concept, the query is similar than the TopTermsByConcept.
 Thus, we have to extract the maximum values in the concept column (and limit the result to the number of desired documents).

-We can apply this query to each concept to obtain the most relevant documents.
+We can apply this query to each concept to obtain the most relevant `group of documents`.